Table of contents

 }

-Has anyone noticed a vibration in the force, an outbreak of arachnid sense or burning?
-If so, it is because we have two languages “Java” and “HTML” mixed intimately in the same code, so changing some of the HTML means modifying the Java source and what is worse, we are assuming that the Java developer knows HTML, which is at least a guess (The example is simple, but I know you understand me).
+Has anyone noticed a vibration in the force, an outbreak of spidery sense or burning?
+If so, it is because we have two languages “Java” and “HTML” intimately mixed in the same code, so that changing something of the HTML implies modifying the Java source and what is worse, we are assuming that the Java developer knows HTML, which is at least an assumption ( The example is simple, but I know you understand me ).

 Now let’s see an example of JPQL inside code: